Last updated on

 More than a hundred embassies and consulates represent Belgium throughout the world (in the capitals).
 In addition, there are many honorary consulates with a more limited area of competence.
 Honorary consuls are generally recruited from the local population and render their services on a voluntary basis.
 They rarely possess Belgian nationality and do not always speak our national languages.

-Embassies, consulates and honorary consulates can assist you in situations defined by the loi Assistance, namely:
+Embassies, consulates and honorary consulates can assist you in situations defined by the assistance law (in French or Dutch, see chapter 13), namely:

 - death of a Belgian;